 Note that people originally charged with violating NRS 453.333 but who then get the case dismissed can pursue a record seal right away.3 Learn more about how to get a criminal record seal in Nevada.

 Call a Nevada criminal defense attorney…

-If you or someone you know has been charged with a violation of Nevada’s murder law by providing someone with a controlled substance, we invite you to contact us for a free consultation.
+If you or someone you know has been charged with a violation of Nevada’s murder law by providing someone with a controlled substance, we invite you to contact us for a consultation.

 Our compassionate Las Vegas criminal defense attorneys understand that innocent people can be charged with murder.
 We also know that people sometimes make mistakes.